SwedbankPay/developer.swedbankpay.com/checkout-v3/features/optional/token-handling.md

 ---
-title: Delete Tokens
+title: Token Handling
-permalink: /:path/delete-token/
+permalink: /:path/token-handing/
-description: Everything you need to delete tokens.
+description: Everything you need know about tokens.
-menu_order: 1700
+menu_order: 2800
 ---

+{% include payer-tokens.md %}

+## Old APIs

+You can still use the old APIs to manage tokens.
+Here is everything you need.

 ## Delete Unscheduled, Recurrence Or Payment Tokens